shadcn-ui/taxonomy/README.md

-# Taxonomy
+# Taxonomy - Sanity

 An open source application built using the new router, server components and everything new in Next.js 13.
+Forked from shadcn to use Sanity.io / PortableText rather than MDX and Contentlayer (Contentlayer doesn't yet support Sanity)

 > **Warning**
 > This app is a work in progress.
 I'm building this in public.
 You can follow the progress on Twitter [@shadcn](https://twitter.com/shadcn).
 > See the roadmap below.

+Things Broken:  Styling on the Docs page text and the Docs Toc (It actually works with the custome headings components, but for some reason they aren't passing linting/typechecks)

 ## Demo